medusa-project/active-medusa/README.md

 b.media_type = 'image/tiff'
 ```

-At this point, you must save it before you can set any additional properties.
-This is a limitation of ActiveMedusa.
-It can be saved just like a container:
+At this point, it can be saved just like a container:

 ```ruby
 b.save!